xsivan/gabot/index.md

 ### *set_requests_time_minutes*
 > `-notify set_requests_time_minutes [minutes] `

-Command is used for setting requesting interval value in minutes.
-If parameter is already set, his value will be updated.
-Value can contain only numbers and value must be >= 1.
+The command is used for setting requesting interval values in minutes.
+If the parameter is already set, his value will be updated.
+Value can contain only numbers and the value must be >= 1.

 **Example**
 ```